MohamedElashri/nrepo/README.md

 # nrepo

-nrepo is a web-based tool designed to prepare and combine source code for LLMs.
-It streamlines the process of processing multiple source files into an optimized text format, making it easier to work with code in LLM contexts.This is also my personal fork of [dropnread](https://dropnread.io/) project to prepare source code for LLMs.
+`nrepo` is a web-based tool designed to prepare and combine source code for LLMs.
+It streamlines the process of processing multiple source files into an optimized text format, making it easier to work with code in LLM contexts.
+This is also my personal fork of [dropnread](https://dropnread.io/) project to prepare source code for LLMs.

 ## Usage

-Using nrepo is straightforward:
+Using `nrepo` is straightforward:

 1. Select your target LLM model and its token limit
 2. Choose whether to strip comments from code files